Alfv\'en pulse at chromospheric footpoints of magnetic loops and generation of the super-Dreicer electric field: Non-linear Properties of the Alfvén Pulse and a Barometric Model of the Chromospheric Part of the Magnetic Loop

-(where $a(z)$ is the tube radius), which can become unstable with respect to the growth of the Rayleigh-Taylor mode providing the generation of the Alfvén pulse.
+Here $a(z)$ is the tube radius, so that the plasma parameter, $\beta=8\pi P/B^{2}$, is larger and smaller than unity outside, $r>a$, and inside, $r<a$, the tube, respectively.
+It was also shown that this configuration can become unstable with respect to the growth of the Rayleigh-Taylor mode providing the generation of the Alfvén pulse.
 For the sake of clarity, we assume that the plasma density in the chromospheric part of the loop decreases according to the same exponential law as the external pressure.
 In this case, the changes in density and magnetic field are consistent, so that the Alfvén velocity $c_{A}$ varies weakly with height following a slow dependence of the plasma temperature on the longitudinal coordinate.
-Such a consideration is reasonable at altitudes below the transition region between the chromosphere and the solar corona.
+Such a consideration is reasonable at altitudes below the transition region between the chromosphere and the corona.
 Under these assumptions, the approximations used in the previous section are valid.
 Substituting the specific dependence of the longitudinal component of the magnetic field, Equation $\ref{B_z}$, into the expression \ref{self-sim. solution} for the Alfvén perturbation, and leaving only the upward pulse, we have

 Thus, the Alfvén pulse weakly changes in the layer of thickness of the order of $H$ adjacent to the photosphere as it moves toward the corona.
-However, it stretches significantly in the transverse direction, following the exponential expansion of the magnetic tube, and decays exponentially as it travels a distance greater than $H$ (see Figure \ref{fig:wave_propag}).
+However, it stretches significantly in the transverse direction, following the scaling of the exponential expansion of the magnetic tube, and decays exponentially as it travels a distance greater than $H$ (see Figure \ref{fig:wave_propag}).